In This Article

-Perhaps no species has enchanted houseplant lovers in recent years.
-But, unlike the easygoing monstera or unfussy Pilea peperomioides, few other must-have houseplants can be as frustrating to grow when the right conditions aren’t met.
-Luckily, your fiddle-leaf fig can be a lush, green source of beauty and pride in your space with proper care.
+The fiddle-leaf fig has enchanted houseplant lovers and designers alike in recent years.
+But, unlike the easygoing monstera or unfussy Chinese money plant (Pilea peperomioides), this must-have houseplant can be incredibly frustrating to grow when the right conditions aren’t met.
+Luckily, your fiddle-leaf fig can be a lush, verdant source of beauty in your space with a few simple care steps.

 The fiddle-leaf fig, or Ficus lyrata, is related to the rubber tree, the weeping fig tree, and other members of the Ficus family, which includes the common fig tree grown for its fruit, Ficus carica.
-The fiddle-leaf gets its name from the violin-like shape of its leathery, wavy-edged green leaves, which show tan veining on a matte underside and can grow up to two feet long.
-Fiddle-leaf figs can also get very tall with the right care—five to ten feet in height—as they grow up rather than branching out, making for a striking showpiece in a roomy space.
+The fiddle-leaf gets its name from the violin-like shape of its green, leathery, wavy-edged leaves, which show tan veining on a matte underside and can grow up to 15 inches long.
+Fiddle-leaf fig trees can also get very tall with the right care because they grow up rather than branching out, making for a striking showpiece in a roomy space.
 However, this species is toxic to both people and pets, so it may not be the best choice for everyone.

-Plant your fiddle-leaf fig in a well-draining, all-purpose potting mix with peat added.
-These plants only thrive when they have lots of bright filtered light, ideally from multiple directions, so choose a spot no more than six feet or so from a sunny window for your plant to live.
+Plant your fiddle-leaf fig in a well-draining, all-purpose potting mix with peat moss added.
+These plants only thrive when they have lots of bright, filtered light, ideally from multiple directions, so choose a spot no more than six feet from a sunny window for your plant to live.

 You’ll get the best results if you choose a space without drafts or temperature changes.
-Daytime temperatures in the 70-degree range and nighttime temperatures no lower than the high 60s—ideally one with no drafts or sudden temperature changes—to display your fig. It helps to ensure that windows are properly sealed and to avoid keeping your plant near an air conditioning vent.
-Since these jungle plants prefer a humid environment, it’s best to keep them away from your heater as well.
+Daytime temperatures in the 70-degree range and nights no lower than the high 60s are ideal for your fig. It helps to ensure that windows are properly sealed and to avoid placing your plant near an air conditioning vent.
+Since these jungle plants prefer a humid environment, it’s best to keep fiddle-leaf figs away from your heater as well.

 How to Propagate Your Fiddle-Leaf Fig